gvwilson/thirdbit/src/fiction/iffy/index.md

 and the fresh scratches on its side where the mansion's mechanical defenders had clawed it made its camouflage flicker and jump.
-Twin needle guns on the sides of its head chattered, their ammunition spent.
+Twin needle guns on the sides of its head chattered uselessly, their ammunition spent.

 The Marine pushed Wales away and fired two quick shots.